kubevela/kubevela/docs/en/platform-engineers/cloud-services.md

 The following practice could be considered:
 - Use `ComponentDefinition` if:
-  - you want to allow your end users explicitly claim a "instance" of the cloud service and consume it, and release the "instance" when deleting the application.
+  - you want to allow your end users explicitly claim an "instance" of the cloud service and consume it, and release the "instance" when deleting the application.
 - Use `TraitDefinition` if:
   - you don't want to give your end users any control/workflow of claiming or releasing the cloud service, you only want to give them a way to consume a cloud service which could even be managed by some other system.
 A `Service Binding` trait is widely used in this case.

-In this documentation, we will add a Alibaba Cloud's RDS (Relational Database Service) as a component.
+In this documentation, we will add an Alibaba Cloud's RDS (Relational Database Service), and an Alibaba Cloud's OSS (Object Storage System) as components.

 ## Step 1: Install and Configure Crossplane